fabiomercorio/fabiomercorio.github.io/index.md

 - [BI&Big Data Analytics](http://www.bimasterbicocca.it/) (lecturer)

 ### About
-I am Associate Professor (Tenure Track - RTDb) in Computer Science at [University of Milan-Bicocca](https://www.unimib.it/), and deputy director of the [CRISP Research Centre](https://www.crisp-org.it/), Italy.
+I am Associate Professor in Computer Science at [University of Milan-Bicocca](https://www.unimib.it/), and deputy director of the [CRISP Research Centre](https://www.crisp-org.it/), Italy.

 #### Current Positions
 + [Dec2021-present] **Associate Professor**  at University of Milan-Bicocca